anthony-jourdon/Genepy/docs/source/usage.rst

 6. Create the model and generate options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Finally, we create the :py:class:`model <bcpy.Model>` by gathering all the information defined previously and we save
+Finally, we create the :py:class:`model <genepy.Model>` by gathering all the information defined previously and we save
 the options to a file named ``simple_shortening_model.opts``.

 .. code-block:: python